 State Rep. Dan Itse, the bill’s prime sponsor, said he filed the legislation in response to the Connecticut shooting rampage in December that killed 20 children and six educators.

 The shooting prompted debate around the country about how better to protect schoolchildren.
-Some argue that arming school employees would have saved lives at Sandy Hook Elementary School and other school shootings.

 Texas allows school districts to let teachers and staff have concealed weapons in class, but only a few rural districts use the option.